- Who Should Read This Topic?

 - The formula to calculate the reference fraud rate for the application of the TRA exemption is the total value of unauthorized and fraudulent remote card transactions divided by the total value of all remote card transactions.

 - Friendly fraud is not included in the total value of unauthorized or fraudulent remote transactions considered for the calculation of the fraud rates for the application of TRA exemption.

 - Payment Service Provider (PSP) applying the TRA exemption is required to have a fraud level below the reference fraud rate.
 For example, if the issuer is below the reference fraud rate but the acquirer is above, the issuer may still apply the TRA exemption.
 If the acquirer is below the reference fraud rate but the issuer is above, the acquirer may still apply the TRA exemption.

-A merchant should be able to fall back to 3D-Secure 1.0 protocol if 3D-Secure 2.0 is not supported as long as it is still not yet officially deprecated by schemes.
+A merchant should be able to “fall back” to 3D-Secure v1 protocol, if 3D-Secure v2 is not supported as long as it is still not yet officially deprecated by schemes.
 Therefore, merchants should implement support for both the 3D-Secure v1 and v2 flows.

 You can use the /initPayment request to check if a card is enrolled in a 3D-Secure v2 program and then continue the authentication using the relevant flow, either 3D-Secure v1 or v2.

 A 3D-Secure v2 payment (or authorization) request may sometimes fail for some technical reason.
 In such a case, the Nuvei gateway automatically “downgrades” the request to a 3Dv1 payment (or authorization) flow and continues to process it as a 3D-Secure v1 request because it may still be able to pass as a 3D-Secure v1 request.